d3/d3-interpolate/README.md

 Based on the chosen interpolator, *a* is coerced to a suitable corresponding type.
 The color check applies to both instances of [color](https://github.com/d3/d3-color#color) and color strings of the form `/^(#|rgb\(|hsl\()/` or a [[CSS named colors](http://www.w3.org/TR/SVG/types.html#ColorKeywords).
 TODO This is slightly inconsistent with how [color](https://github.com/d3/d3-color#color) parses?

-The behavior of the default interpolator may be extended to support additional types by pushing custom interpolators onto the [interpolators](#interpolators) array.
+The behavior of this method may be augmented to support additional types by pushing custom interpolator factories onto the [interpolators](#interpolators) array.

 <a name="interpolateNumber" href="#interpolateNumber">#</a> <b>interpolateNumber</b>(<i>a</i>, <i>b</i>)

-Returns a numeric interpolator between the two numbers *a* and *b*.
+Returns an interpolator between the two numbers *a* and *b*.
 The returned interpolator is equivalent to:

 ```js
 function interpolate(t) {